Fortes solo HR with 2 outs in bottom of 9th, Miami tops Mets - NewsBreak

 Fortes solo HR with 2 outs in bottom of 9th, Miami tops Mets

-MIAMI — (AP) — Rookie Nick Fortes hit a solo home run with two outs in the ninth inning, lifiting the Miami Marlins over the New York Mets 3-2 Sunday.
+MIAMI — Rookie Nick Fortes hit a solo home run with two outs in the bottom of the ninth inning and the Miami Marlins beat the New York Mets 3-2 Sunday.

-Fortes drove an 0-1 pitch from Adam Ottavino (2-2) into the left-field seats as Miami avoided a three-game sweep by the NL East leaders.
+Fortes drove an 0-1 pitch from reliever Adam Ottavino (2-2) into the left field seats as Miami avoided a three-game sweep by the NL East leaders.

-“Going up to bat I was looking for a sinker and he threw a really good slider first pitch that I did not see well,” Fortes said.
-“I figured that he’d throw it again so I was sitting on it and thankfully, he threw it there.”

-Fortes homered for the third time since being called up from the minors May 27.
-He hit four home runs in another call-up the final two weeks of last season.

-“Running around the bases, I felt I was on cloud nine,” Fortes said.
-“My parents were here to see it as well, so it was pretty awesome.
-A moment I’ll never forget it.”

-Tanner Scott (3-2) walked J.D.
-Davis leading off the ninth.
-Davis advanced on a wild pitch and reached third on Luis Guillorme’s one-out groundout.
-Scott struck out James McCann to end the threat.
+Miami reliever Tanner Scott (3-2) walked J.D.
+Davis to lead off the ninth.
+Davis advanced on a wild pitch and reached third on Luis Guillorme's one-out groundout.
+Scott struck out James McCann to end the Mets threat.

 New York finished 1 for 13 with runners in scoring position.